alexdcox/grpc-with-tls/README.md

 # GRPC With TLS

 Created to test Decred certificates with grpc server/client config.
-Am I doing things right?
-I presume not because I can't get it to work...

 ## Running
 ### Server